Ethan Hawke On Stage - Theatre Credits, Bio and Tickets

-Born in Austin, Texas on November 6, 1970, Ethan Green Hawke is an award-winning actor, winning an Obie Award for his 2011 performance in Blood from a Stone.
-Hawke has also been nominated for a Tony Award for his performance in The Coast of Utopia, as well as a nomination for "Outstanding Lead Actor" at the Lucille Lortel Awards in 2005 for his work in Hurlyburly.
-As well as appearing on stage, Hawke has starred in numerous films including "Training Day" and "Boyhood".
-He is also a writer, receiving Academy Award nominations for his writing for "Before Sunset" and "Before Midnight".
+Born in Austin, Texas on November 6, 1970, Ethan Green Hawke is an award-winning actor.
+He received an Obie Award for his 2011 performance in Blood from a Stone.
+Hawke has also been nominated for a Tony Award for his performance in The Coast of Utopia, and for a Lucille Lortel Award for Outstanding Lead Actor in 2005 for his work in Hurlyburly.
+Besides appearing on stage, Hawke has starred in numerous films including Training Day and Boyhood.
+He is also a writer, receiving Academy Award nominations for his writing for Before Sunset and Before Midnight.

 From 2006 to 2007, Hawke starred in The Coast of Utopia.
-Split into three parts, the production went on to win the 2007 Tony Award for "Best Play".
-A nine hour long production in total, Hawke played the role of Michael Bakunin in all three parts: Voyage, Shipwreck and Salvage.
-He appeared in the production from November 27, 2006 through to 13 May, 2007.
+Split into three parts, the production went on to win the 2007 Tony Award for Best Play.
+A nine-hour long production in total, Hawke played the role of Michael Bakunin in all three parts: Voyage, Shipwreck, and Salvage.
+He appeared in the production from November 27, 2006 through 13 May, 2007.

 Hawke has also directed three off-Broadway productions throughout his career.
 His directorial debut came in 2007, when he directed Things We Want at the Acorn Theater.
 Since then, he has directed two more productions at the same venue: A Lie of the Mind in 2010 and Clive in 2013.

-Ethan Hawke returned to Broadway to play the role of Lee in Roundabout Theatre Company's revival of Sam Shepard's True West at the American Airlines Theatre from December 27, 2018 through to March 17, 2019.
+Ethan Hawke returned to Broadway to play the role of Lee in Roundabout Theatre Company's revival of Sam Shepard's True West at the American Airlines Theatre from December 27, 2018 to March 17, 2019.